fossabot/polly/README.md

 ### Installation

-Build Docker container and run with .env file included.
+Build Docker container locally or pull it from [Docker Hub](https://hub.docker.com/r/ghoscht/discord-pollbot) and run it with .env file included.

 ```
 TOKEN=YOURTOKENHERE